 The two-tier strategy

-The inception here being your brand.
-In the first tier start with a brand awareness ad which would create an impression in the mind of the viewer.
+The inception here is your brand.
+The first tier starts with a brand awareness ad which would create an impression in the mind of the viewer.
 And what better way to create an impression by making an awesome video.

 You can n create a second more compelling retargeting ad based on the custom audience who have viewed the video.
 Yes, Facebook offers the unique targeting option to the custom audience who view specific portions of your video.
 Create a custom audience base upon people who have viewed at least 50% of your video content indicating high-interest levels.